sajya/sajya.github.io/source/docs/compression.md

 Don't worry if you are confused by such symbols.
 It's okay, so the compression is working.

-> **Note**.
-If the request does not contain a header about data acceptance in the gzip format `Accept-Encoding: gzip`, an uncompressed response will be returned.
+> **Note.** If the request does not contain a header about data acceptance in the gzip format `Accept-Encoding: gzip`, an uncompressed response will be returned.